mmswkod/concordance/README.md

 #concordance

 A simple "REST" endpoint implemented using Spray and Akka to produce a concordance for an arbitrary text document uploaded.
+The upload service is able to deal with large files taking advantage of cuncked uploads based on the HTTP 1.1 and Akka actors.

 ##Dependences